Why are tensions flaring between India and Bangladesh? – DW – 12/05/2024

 Das is currently the spokesman of the Hindu group Sanatan Jagran Manch.
 His continued detention is an ongoing source of tension.

-Gauranga Das Prabhu, a representative of Sanatan Jagran Manch in Bangladesh, told DW that lawyers due to appear at a new bail hearing for Das on Tuesday were threatened into not showing up.
+Gauranga Das Prabhu, a representative of the group in Bangladesh, told DW that lawyers due to appear at a new bail hearing for Das on Tuesday were threatened into not showing up.

-However, Mofizul Haque Bhuiya, the public prosecutor at the Chittagong court, denied the claim.
+Mofizul Haque Bhuiya, the public prosecutor at the Chittagong court, denied that claim.

 "The case was on top of the list for bail application.
 But no lawyer stood up for Chinmoy Das despite repeated calls from the court," he told DW.